Chris-Johnston/Chris-Johnston.github.io/_posts/2020-12-26-assetto-corsa-azure.md

 I like to use.

 I used the `B1ms` spec server with 2GB of memory.
 After testing this for a few hours with a group of 4, this SKU handled great. **TODO: Investigate if I can scale down to save some spending.** (This could be overkill, I'm seeing it peaked around 14% CPU?
-Forums suggest network is the bandwidth, I wonder how much memory matters as well.)
+Forums suggest network is the bottleneck, I wonder how much memory matters as well.)

 I recommend using SSH-based authentication, instead of password-based.